 The structure of Board of Directors and corporate administration has been established with an audit practice and appropriate balance of power of non-executive directors.
-There are non-executive directors, or 75% of the entire Board which is more than the stipulated standard (more than 66%) by the Capital Market Supervisory Board.

-The Board of Directors consists of 4 female directors, or 33.33% of the entire Board which is more than the stipulated standard (at least 30%) by the Capital Market Supervisory Board.
+There are non-executive directors, or 83.33% of the entire Board which is more than the stipulated standard (more than 66%) by the Capital Market Supervisory Board.
+In addition, The Board of Directors consists of 3 female directors, or 25.00% of the entire Board.
+Furthermore, none of the independent directors holds positions in more than 5 listed companies.

-Furthermore, there are 4 directors on the Board who are non-executive directors with related business experience.
+Furthermore, there are 6 directors on the Board who are non-executive directors with related business experience in industrial sectors that align with and benefit the Company's goals and strategies.